 - Involvement of tackling pads

-- Reactive agility drills (e.g. evasion games in chaotic environment’s)
+- Reactive agility drills (e.g. evasion games in chaotic environments)

 After the completion of these three phases and gradually increasing the intensity of the exercises as the warm-up progresses, the athletes should be sufficiently prepared physically for the forthcoming session or competition.
-Though there are no guidelines in this model in regards to the duration of each phase, this is something that should be tailored by the strength and conditioning coach based on the serval factors such as: time availability, the athlete’s physical requirements, and content of the main session – to name just a few.
+Though there are no guidelines in this model in regards to the duration of each phase, this is something that should be tailored by the strength and conditioning coach based on the several factors such as time availability, the athlete’s physical requirements, and content of the main session – to name just a few.
 Further information on time management for the warm-up is provided in later sections of this article.

 Notice how static stretching was not mentioned or included throughout the performance preparation procedure.
-This has perhaps been the largest debate with regards to warming-up over the past several decades.
+This has perhaps been the largest debate with regards to warming up over the past several decades.
 Although it has always been a cornerstone component of warming-up as a method to decrease injury risk and improve performance, there is little evidence, if any, to indicate that pre- or post-exercise static stretching reduces injury (12, 13, 14, 15, 16).
 Additionally, there is growing research to suggest that pre-exercise static stretching also compromises subsequent performance by reducing force production (17, 18), power output (19), running speed (20), reaction time (21), and strength endurance (22).

-Dynamic stretching however has been consistently shown to improve subsequent performance (20, 23).
+Dynamic stretching, however, has been consistently shown to improve subsequent performance (20, 23).
 Additionally, because dynamic stretching requires the muscle to activate through a range of movement, it is believed that this contributes to the neural activation requirements of warm-ups.
 As a result, dynamic stretching may be the most appropriate form of mobilisation during warm-ups for most activities and sports which are dynamic in nature.